-February 7, 2024, marks the 38th annual National Girls & Women in Sports Day (NGWSD).
+February 5, 2025, marks the 39th annual National Girls & Women in Sports Day (NGWSD).
 This celebration inspires girls and women to play and be active, to realize their full power.
 The confidence, strength and character gained through sports participation are the very tools girls and women need to become strong leaders in sports and life.
-WSF ushers in 2024 excited to celebrate our 50th anniversary.
-We are proud of this tremendous milestone and appreciate all who have, and continue to, support us in our mission – and join us on this important day.
+WSF ushers in 2025 energized after the year-long celebration of our 50th anniversary last year.
+We appreciate all who have, and continue to, support us in our mission – and join us on this important day.

 A vibrant movement we celebrate annually, NGWSD honors the achievements of girls and women in sports and continues to Lead Her Forward by acknowledging the power of sports to unlock her limitless potential.